bj0594/Calculator/README.md

             Parse the expression

+            Count the unique operators

+            IF there is more than one unique operator

+                Display "Error"

+            ELSE

+                Count the numbers

-            IF the expression contains two numbers
+                IF there are two numbers

-                Call the Calculate overload that takes two numbers
+                    Call the Calculate overload
+                    that takes two numbers

-            ELSE IF the expression contains multiple numbers
+                ELSE IF there are more than two numbers

-                Create a list of numbers
+                    Create a List<double> of numbers

-                Call the Calculate overload that takes a list of numbers
+                    Call the Calculate overload
+                    that takes a List<double>

                 Display the result

             Wait for 2 seconds